Integration Project Methodology¶

 - An endpoint is behind the customer's firewall.
 This can be an application or a network share.

-- A plugin or driver is required that is not available in the Cloud Agents.
+- A connector or driver is required that is not available in the Cloud Agents.
 For example, the Excel driver is available only on Private Agents.

 - The customer's security requirements as such that no data is allowed outside their firewall.